It All Began With The Spice

 daily rituals

 Curled up on the couch with my dog, my knitting, a cup of tea and a book.
-Or my Steam Deck playing games.
+Or doing my nails while watching movies.

 YOU CAN FIND ME: